AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 * Avoiding iterative API requests as with REST,
 * Ensuring that delivery is limited to the specific requirements,
-* Allowing for bulk delivery of exactly what is needed for rendering as response to a single API query.
+* Allowing for bulk delivery of exactly what is needed for rendering as the response to a single API query.

 ## The GraphQL API {#graphql-api}